 Doctors could use a variety of treatments for a broken neck, including:

-- Neck brace: where doctors use a brace to immobilize the neck, allowing it to heal with rest, often for a period of six to 12 weeks.
+- Neck brace: where doctors use a brace to immobilize the neck, allowing it to heal with rest for six to 12 weeks.

 - Surgery: where doctors could surgically repair the bones to fix the break and to put them back in place.